bankonme/aplud/README.md

 About
 -----

+This creates a live, persistent USB drive with:

+* Debian (by default)
+* grml (you want ```grml2usb```)
+* slitaz4 (home persistence only).
+* Any ISOLINUX based Live-CD (See 'Using Plugins'), it will then create an extra partition using the free space left on the device

-This creates a live, persistent USB drive, with Debian (by default), grml (you want ```grml2usb```), slitaz4 (home persistence only).
-It's similar to unetbootin, but it's more minimalist and base code is less intimidating - it's just a shell script.
+It's similar to unetbootin, but it's minimalist and base code is less intimidating - it's just a shell script.

 It will use the size of the isofile + 10% for  the livesystem partition, the rest being used for persistence.